AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 >[!CONTEXTUALHELP]
 >id="platform_dashboards_profiles_profilesbycompleteness"
 >title="Profiles by completeness"
->abstract="The **Profiles by completeness** donut chart displays the percentage of profile attributes that are filled with non-null values among all observed attributes.
-The data is accurate as of the last processing date."
+>abstract="The donut chart displays the percentage of profile attributes that are filled with non-null values among all observed attributes.
+It illustrates the proportion of profiles that are of high, medium, or low completeness.
+High completeness profiles have more than 70% of attributes filled.
+Medium completeness profiles have less than 70% and more than 30% of attributes filled.
+Low completeness: Profiles have less than 30% of attributes filled."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/dashboards/guides/profiles.html#profile-completeness" text="Learn more from documentation"

 The [!UICONTROL Profiles by completeness] widget creates a donut chart of profile completeness since the last processing date.
 The completeness of a profile is measured by the percentage of attributes that are filled with non-null values among all observed attributes.